withastro/astro/GOVERNANCE.md

 If a Core Maintainer steps away from the project for a significant amount of time, they may be removed as a Core Maintainer (L3 -> L2) until they choose to return.

-In some rare cases, membership may be completely revoked by a project Steward.
+In some rare cases, this role may be revoked by a project Steward.
 However, under normal circumstances this role is granted for as long as the contributor wishes to engage with the project.

 #### Nomination - Process: